marcelobarboza/blob/doc/deployment.md

 ### Configure

-Get into the project's folder
+Get into the project's folder with

 ```Shell
 cd ~/Projects/blob